Lifesize App Redesign

 Educating Stakeholders and the Team

+The executive team had bought in to the importance of good user experience.
+The process of creating one, however, was still a bit of a mystery to them.
 Over the course of the project's eight week timeline I gave weekly status updates to the executive team that would include a brief survey of the week's design activities.
-This helped the executive team appreciate what less familiar activities like card sorting and content inventories are (and what they're not), how they work, the value we get from them, and how we apply our learnings to activities later in the project.
-They not only enjoyed learning more about user experience design, but it helped the executive team appreciate the amount of research that shaped the design decisions.
+This helped the executive team appreciate what less familiar activities like card sorting and content inventories are (and what they're not), how they work, the value we get from them, and how what we learn from those activities shape what happens later in the project.
+They not only enjoyed learning more about user experience design, but it helped the executive team appreciate the amount of research and science that shaped the design decisions!